DC Brushed Servo Motor Refurbishment

 Refurbishment includes protection.
 Cutting fluid, coolant, and water can all be present in a servo motor’s operational environment.
 While a repaired motor may simply be cleaned, a refurbished servo motor is disassembled, washed, baked, rebuilt, sealed, and painted with a two part epoxy coating – the same coating used by the U.S. Navy on submarines.
 This ensures that a clean environment inside the motor, and that it can remain contaminant free throughout the lifetime of the servo.

 Brushed servo motors are tested to the highest quality standards.

 The Importance of Proper DC Brushed Servo Motor Refurbishing

 Brushed DC servo motors are tough, machines employed in harsh environments.
 In every hour of operation the servo motor is exposed to vibration, heat, electrical noise and contaminants.
 Even running by itself on a bench, a DC servo motor creates heat and a certain amount of vibration.
 All of these variables will degrade a motor’s ability to perform.
 Magnetism, electrical integrity, mechanical structures, shims, gaskets, greases and fits will all wear down given a long enough amount of time.

 Each system that is not refurbished back up to “like new” will only continue to degrade, and do so more quickly.
 Not undercutting a servo motor commutator means changing the brushes much more often.
 Not repairing servo encoders means missed counts, lost accuracy or perhaps even a complete failure of the feedback device resulting in a downed machine.
 At Servotech, refurbishment means breathing life back into a motor – and returning that motor “like new”.

 At Servotech, we are committed to the highest quality standards when refurbishing servo motors.
-Contact us today for a fast quote for your brushless servo motor.
+Contact us today and request a free quote for your brushless servo motor.